 Experts predict that house price growth will slow down in the coming months, as higher mortgage rates and the cost of living crisis impact upon home buyers.

-The Land Registry says prices rose by 12% year-on-year in April, but experts think we're unlikely to see such rapid rises in the second half of 2022.
+The Land Registry says prices rose by 12.8% year-on-year in May, but we're unlikely to see this rapid pace continue in the remainder of 2022.

 Here, Which? analyses what's happening to house prices and explains whether now is a good time to get on to the property ladder.